Unique Qualities of The Gateway School

 - Therapy staff includes Speech, Occupational and Physical therapists in addition to a certified School Counselor.
 School nurses provide medical coverage and relevant instruction pertaining to health and family life.

 - Parent/Teacher conferences are held twice yearly during both afternoon and evening sessions to accommodate parents’ busy schedules.
-Transportation may be provided to parents by school personnel for some sessions.

 - Music, Art and Physical Education add to the overall functional academic and life skills curriculum.